Redocly/redocly-cli/docs/configuration/reference/decorators.md

 - {decorator name}
 - string _or_ [Decorator object](#decorator-object)
-- Required.
+- **REQUIRED**.
 You can add as many decorators as you wish.
 The keys must be either built-in decorators (for example `info-description-override`), or a decorator from a plugin (for example `tags-plugin/no-unused-tags`).
 Set the value to `on` or `off` to enable or disable a decorator, or use a [Decorator object](#decorator-object) to configure additional options for a specific decorator.

 {% /table %}